cmintert/Abyssal_TTRPG/Abyssal.md

 ## Expertise Areas

 Skills in the Abyssal are grouped into Expertise Area.
-Below these Expertise Areas are Specialisations.
-These Specialisations give the character an advantage if the Specialisation applies to the check required for the task at hand.
-Sometimes the Specialisation is a prerequisite for being able to tackle a problem at all.
+Below these Expertise Areas are Specializations.
+These Specializations give the character an advantage if the Specialization applies to the check required for the task at hand.
+Sometimes the Specialization is a prerequisite for being able to tackle a problem at all.

 ### Expertise Area